Verbeek

 Verbeek is a surname of Dutch origin.
 The name is a contraction of the toponym Van der Beek, meaning "from/of the creek".
 Besides a location near a stream, the original bearer may have been from a place called Beek.
+In the Netherlands 9,775 people carried the name in 2007, making it the 100st most common surname.

-People with this surname include:
+Notable people with this surname include: